Cat Nutrition Guide: What Cats Need to Eat

 Moisture Your cat drinks little or has urinary history Supports hydration and urinary flow

-Protein % (dry-matter) Needs muscle maintenance, is overweight, or is a senior Preserves lean mass and satiety
+Protein percentage on dry matter Your cat needs muscle maintenance, is overweight, or is a senior Supports lean mass and satiety

-Manufacturer transparency Clear contacts, nutritionists on staff, lot codes Signals quality control and recall readiness
+Manufacturer transparency The company shares clear contacts, nutrition support, lot codes, and recall information Signals stronger quality control and recall readiness

 1. Pre-measure today’s portions.

-2. Split meals morning/evening; add brief play before each.
+2. Split meals between morning and evening, with brief play before each meal.

-3. Serve wet food room-warm and add water.
+3. Serve wet food room-warm and add a little water if tolerated.

 17) When to Call Your Vet Now